Comic Relief: Red Nose Day history

 In 2021 it was announced that Red Nose Day would become an annual event and, starting from 2022, there would be no more Sport Relief telethons.
 From the same year onwards, the appeal shows of Red Nose Day would now take place at the former Sport Relief studio at Dock10, MediaCityUK in Salford.
+In 2024, on Lenny Henry's final telethon as a presenter, he revealed that the overall £1 billion announced in 2015 had risen to more than £1.6 billion (£1,602,539,154).

 On television

 The television programming begins in the afternoon, with CBBC having various related reports, money raising events and celebrity gunging.
 This is all in-between the regular programmes, but after the six o'clock news, the normal BBC One schedule is suspended at 7 pm in favour of a live show, with a break at 10 pm for the regular news programme.
 Whilst the BBC News at Ten is aired on BBC One, Comic Relief continues on BBC Two, and then resumes on BBC One at 10:35 pm, with each hour overseen by a different celebrity team.
 These celebrities do the work for free, as do the crew, with studio space and production facilities donated by the BBC.

 Regular themes throughout the shows include parodies of recent popular shows, films and clips, events, and specially filmed versions of comedy shows.
 Smith and Jones, and a parody sketch starring Rowan Atkinson were both regularly featured.